Advertisement

 While it may not sound interesting to everyone, working on your memory in a preventative manner (no matter your age) is crucial for maximizing your brain’s longevity.
 And while mind teasers are great, you should also know what to avoid for the sake of a healthier brain.

-On a recent episode of the mindbodygreen podcast, top memory coach Jim Kwik, author of Limitless: Upgrade Your Brain, Learn Anything Faster, and Unlock Your Exceptional Life, shares one common mistake that leads to cognitive decline over time.
+On this episode of the mindbodygreen podcast, top memory coach Jim Kwik, author of Limitless: Upgrade Your Brain, Learn Anything Faster, and Unlock Your Exceptional Life, shares one common mistake that leads to cognitive decline over time.

 The link between retirement & cognitive decline